On Edge

 Judges

 At the Olympic Games, each of figure skating’s four disciplines are adjudicated (big new word to add to your vocabulary) by a separate panel of 9 International Skating Union (ISU) championship judges using a computer scoring system to measure the quality of each performance.
 Before each event, there is a secret and random draw to determine which judges’ scores will form the result of the segment.
 Only seven of the 9 scores are used.
 A new draw is done for each segment.
+During each performance the judges assign a grade of execution (GOE) to every element that is executed.
+This makes up the technical score.
+At the conclusion of each performance, the judges assign additional program component scores that measure the overall technical and presentation abilities of the skater or team.
+The individual or team with the highest totals of technical and program component scores is deemed the winner.

 In addition to the panel of judges, there is also a technical panel that determines the name and the level of difficulty of each element as it is performed.
 I'd love to be on that team.
 I would come up with some great new names.
 They all seem so stuffy and boring, often named after the person who invented it.
 I'm thinking something like, "She just completed a triple hedgehog.
 I can't believe it!"
 Or maybe, "Wow!
 He just landed a quad qubolsky."
 Katy has declared that the next big jump should be a Quarkle.
 I like it.
 They are definitely going to consult us someday soon.
 I also have to throw in the genius name made up by Ken Thiessen.
 Headed into my 5th grade Biddy Basketball practice, he was warning me to be careful on the icy sidewalks.
 "Don't want to pull a triple butz."
 Still makes me laugh every time.
 In case you don't know any ice skating terms, one of the jumps is called a lutz.
 Do you get it now?